CITES Appendices | 2024

 Here is the current state of play with CITES appendices applicable for African game species with the additional USF&W (Endangered Species Act) categories, EU Annexes and Australian blanket import restrictions.

-It could be argued that that CITES is, to all intents and purpose, pretty irrelevant today when some countries independently go their own way and blanket ban imports of hunting trophies?
-CITES classifications are supposed to be based on globally shared and sound scientific study, not on emotional popular opinion based on often shoddy, biased science.
-What science was the US or Australia looking at when they banned all African elephant trophy imports?
+It could be argued that that CITES is, to all intents and purpose, pretty irrelevant today when some countries independently go their own way and blanket ban imports of hunting trophies.
+CITES classifications are supposed to be based on globally shared and sound scientific study, not on emotional popular opinion based on often biased science.

 African Elephant